legospacy/legospacy.github.io/_posts/2016-10-08-lua-irc-engine.md

 It's my first ever versioned piece of software, and the first that is actually used by more than three people.
 In this post, I'll go over its history, some of the things I did badly, and things I've learnt from it.

-I'll refer to it as IRCe from now on.

 # History
 Years ago, when I was still new to programming, I wanted to try writing an IRC bot from scratch in Lua, the language I was most comfortable in.
 And so, I did just that.